Marion Davies: Illness and death

 In the summer of 1956, after many decades of heavy drinking, Davies had a minor cerebral stroke and was admitted to Cedars of Lebanon Hospital.
 After the stroke, her Hollywood friends noted that "much of her old spirit and fire were gone".
 She quipped to columnist Hedda Hopper that "we blondes seem to be falling apart".
 She would never fully regain her health.
 During this time, many of her friends died, including Louis B. Mayer and Norma Talmadge.
 Their deaths convinced Davies that she would soon pass away as well.

 Three years later, during a dental examination in February 1959, a growth was discovered on her jaw.
 Not long afterwards, Davies was diagnosed with cancer.
 Davies made her last public appearance on January 10, 1960, on an NBC television special titled Hedda Hopper's Hollywood.
-During this same period, Joseph P. Kennedy rented Davies' mansion and worked from behind the scenes to secure his son John F. Kennedy's nomination during the 1960 Democratic National Convention in Los Angeles.
+During this same period, Joseph P. Kennedy rented Davies's mansion and worked from behind the scenes to secure his son John F. Kennedy's nomination during the 1960 Democratic National Convention in Los Angeles.
 When Joseph P. Kennedy learned Davies was dying of cancer, he "had three cancer specialists flown out" to examine her.

 In the spring of 1961, Davies underwent surgery for malignant osteomyelitis.
 Twelve days after the operation, she fell in her hospital room and broke her leg.
 Her health failed rapidly over the summer.
 Davies died of the malignant osteomyelitis on September 22, 1961, in Hollywood.
 Over 200 mourners and many Hollywood celebrities, including her friends Mary Pickford, Harold Lloyd, Charles "Buddy" Rogers, Glenn Ford, Kay Williams, and Johnny Weissmuller attended her funeral at the Immaculate Heart of Mary Church in Hollywood.
 Davies was buried in the Hollywood Forever Cemetery.
 She left an estate estimated at $20 million.